isomerpages/singapore-customs-cms/_businesses/Certificates of Origin/overview.md

       <br><br> ✖ Agree to requests from customers to make incorrect origin
       declarations. <br><br> ✖ Re-label the country of origin on the goods or its packaging. <br><br>
+variant: markdown
 ---
 # Certificates of Origin

 ## What is an ordinary Certificate of Origin?

 A Certificate of Origin (CO) helps to attest the origin of goods.
 There are two types of COs, namely ordinary COs and preferential COs.

 An ordinary CO, also known as a non-preferential CO, is a trade document that helps to identify the origin of the good.
+It does not enable your overseas buyers to claim preferential tariff treatment on your products (i.e. pay lower or no customs duty) when importing them as it is not issued due to any Free Trade Agreement.

 You may refer to this [handbook](/files/businesses/handbook-on-the-rules-of-origin-for-oco.pdf) for more information on the rules of origin for ordinary COs.